Curved Representation Space of Vision Transformers: On the ostensible contradiction of high robustness and underconfidence

-Fig.~\ref{fig:db_distance_data_space} shows the obtained values of $\epsilon$ with respect to the confidence values for the ImageNet validation data.
-It is observed that decision boundaries are farther from the data in the input space for Transformers than CNNs, which is the opposite to our expectation.
+Fig.~\ref{fig:fgsm-travel} shows the obtained values of $\epsilon$ with respect to the confidence values for the ImageNet validation data (see Fig.~\ref{fig:fgsm-travel_2} in Appendix for the results of other models).
+On the contrary to our expectation, decision boundaries seem to be located farther from the data in the input space for Transformers than CNNs.
 This contradiction is resolved in the following section.